 Staff has reviewed all the calculations and determined that the application meet the requirements of 16 TAC § 24.21, and proposed increases are calculated correctly according to the currently approved tariff equation.

-Staff has additionally reviewed the notices, and identified that the following language is missing from the notices pursuant to 16 TAC 24.21 (b)(2)(E)(ii)(VI): “This tariff change is being implemented in accordance with the minor tariff changes allowed by 16 Texas Administrative Code §24.21.
+Staff has additionally reviewed the notices, and identified that the following language is missing from the notices pursuant to 16 TAC § 24.21 (b)(2)(E)(ii)(VI): “This tariff change is being implemented in accordance with the minor tariff changes allowed by 16 Texas Administrative Code §24.21.
 The cost to you as a result of this change will not exceed the costs charged to your utility.”
-Staff considers this a minor omission that may be corrected in a future notice as recommended below.
+However, the notices do contain similar language, stating that “the cost of these charges to customers will not exceed Johnston Water Utility’s increased cost of the pumpage fee.”
+Staff considers the omission of the language from 16 TAC § 24.21(b)(2)(E)(ii)(VI) to be a minor omission that may be corrected through a future notice as recommended below.

-Staff recommends that the commission:
+Staff recommends that:

+The application is sufficient for filing;

-Require the applicant to provide notice of the pass-through increase to affected customers with the July 2017 bills including the language pursuant to 16 TAC 24.21 (b)(2)(E)(ii)(VI) with an effective date of the rate increase of 8/1/2017 to their customers for subdivisions Powder Mill Estates and Oak of Rosehill and an effective date of 9/1/2017 for High Meadows subdivision,
+the Applicant be required to provide notice of the pass-through increase to affected customers with the July 2017 bills including the language pursuant to 16 TAC 24.21 (b)(2)(E)(ii)(VI).
+Consistent with the previous notices, these notices should contain an effective date of the rate increase of 8/1/2017 for subdivisions Powder Mill Estates and Oak of Rosehill and an effective date of 9/1/2017 for High Meadows subdivision;

-Approve the pass-through gallonage rate increases requested in the application; and,
+the pass-through gallonage rate increases requested in the application should be approved; and,

-Provide a copy of the approved tariff to the Applicant below.
+a copy of the approved tariff (attached) be provided to the Applicant.